October 6, 2022

 • Information about cookies

-If the required information is not provided by a website there could be high monetary penalties such as €75 000 for individuals and €375 000 for legal persons.
+If a website does not provide the required information, there could be high monetary penalties such as €75 000 for individuals and €375 000 for legal persons.
 Besides, there is imprisonment for up to 1 year for individuals.

 Conclusion

-Website compliance is an important matter for website owners.
-Most website owners take website compliance for granted and do not think that the consequences are severe.
-Without legal compliance any website risks getting fined in very high amounts.
-In order to feel safe you should check the requirements mentioned in this article, ensure you understand them, and take appropriate steps to bring your website into compliance.
+Website compliance is an essential matter for website owners.
+Most website owners take business website compliance for granted and do not think the consequences are severe.
+Without legal compliance, any website risks getting fined in very high amounts.
+To feel safe, you should check the requirements mentioned in this article, ensure you understand them, and take appropriate steps to bring your website into compliance.
 Website legal compliance will save you from having to pay high amounts of fines and will ensure your brand identity is not damaged due to violations of legal requirements.